 - Esophageal stenosis

-- Tracheoesophageal fistula: passage of food and fluid into the respiratory tract
+- Tracheoesophageal fistula → passage of food and fluid into the respiratory tract → ↑ risk of aspiration pneumonia

 We list the most important complications.
 The selection is not exhaustive.

-- Generally poor prognosis due to an aggressive course (due to an absent serosa in the esophageal wall) and typically late diagnosis
+- Prognosis is generally poor due to an aggressive course (due to an absent serosa in the esophageal wall) and typically late diagnosis.